bikram20/Kubernetes-for-Machine-Learning/README.md

 # Practical MLOps for Kubernetes: Managing Machine Learning with GPUs and MicroK8s

 Welcome to "Practical MLOps for Kubernetes Engineers/Operators".
-This guide is tailored for Kubernetes and Devops engineers looking to deepen their understanding of **machine learning operations** with a focus on Kubernetes and containers.
+This tutorial is tailored for Kubernetes and Devops engineers looking to deepen their understanding of **machine learning operations** with a focus on Kubernetes and containers.

 To put this in perspective, there are 3 different personas.
 - Application developers using APIs (eg. Openai api) to build applications.
 This is not relevant to you.
 - Data Scientists building and finetuning models as a product.
 This is not relevant to you.
 - **Engineers looking to build/operate/learn about ML infrastructure and processes.
 This is for you.**

-We'll use MicroK8s on Ubuntu 22.04, primarily on Paperspace (DigitalOcean), giving you real-world experience in managing ML workflows in Kubernetes.
-Here's why MicroK8s:
+We'll use MicroK8s on Ubuntu 22.04, primarily on Paperspace by DigitalOcean, giving you real-world experience in managing ML workflows in Kubernetes.

+We'll use MicroK8s on Ubuntu 22.04, primarily on [Paperspace](https://www.paperspace.com) by [DigitalOcean](https://www.digitalocean.com), giving you real-world experience in managing ML workflows in Kubernetes.

+Why MicroK8s?
+- Natively supported by Ubuntu.
-- Thin footprint and low operational overhead
+- Thin footprint and low operational overhead to run on a single VM.
+Hence useful for learning.
 - Highly available and production-ready
-- Natively supported on Ubuntu
-- Start with just 1 node.
-Have access to the entire ML/AI ecosystem of tools built around Kubernetes and prepare your infrastructure for the future.

 This is an intermediate-level tutorial (201 level).
 It assumes you're familiar with containers, Kubernetes, devops, systems/networking, and basic machine learning concepts.

-If you are familiar with all the concepts, then ansible scripts (chapter 6 and 12) is all you need to set up the infrastusture.
+If you are familiar with all the concepts, then ansible scripts (chapter 6) is all you need to set up the infrastusture.

 ## Table of Contents